 The Environment Research Group at King’s College London completed a study in 2015, estimating that Londoners lost up to 88,113 life years to NO2 during 2011 – the equivalent of nearly 5,900 deaths.
 But that assumed a 30% crossover with PM (particulate matter), and is a figure that the report itself advises should be used with caution.

-Its effects are more pronounced on those who are vulnerable, such as the elderly and those who have an existing lung condition.
+Its effects are more pronounced on those who are vulnerable, such as elderly people and those who have an existing lung condition.